 Our diverse modules at Key Stage 3 inspire in pupils a curiosity and enthrallment in our world and the people who are changing it every day.
 As pupils progress, their understanding of the interactions between the Earth’s physical and human processes deepen.
 Modules studied have a relevance to issues that pupils come across in their everyday life such as fashion, the food they eat and their local coastline.
 Pupils are assessed at the end of each module through a range of different tasks.

 Geography is everywhere!
 If you have an interest in the world around you and are fascinated about the processes that shape the environment and people’s lives, then this is the course for you.
-The course covers both human and physical geography so there is something in there for everyone; whether it is looking at the impact of the current refugee crisis or how we can manage the extreme weather that is becoming more frequent.
+The course covers both human and physical geography so there is something in there for everyone; whether it is looking at the impact of the current conflicts taking place in the Middle East or how we can manage the extreme bush fires taking place in Australia.

 Geography is an academic subject which gives you a broad range of knowledge, understanding and skills.
 It builds core employability skills such as research, discussion and problem solving.

 - Resource management

 - The challenges of natural hazards

 - Changing economic world

 - An exam on ‘Living with the physical environment’ worth 35% of the GCSE grade

 - An exam on the ‘Challenges in the human environment’ worth 35% of the GCSE grade

 - An exam on two pieces of fieldwork, on issues based upon pre-release material and geographical skills, worth 30%